 Some policymakers in Congress assert that the federal government should play a more active role to avoid a "digital divide" in broadband access, and that legislation is necessary to ensure fair competition and timely broadband deployment.
-To accomplish this goal, the Congress is considering a number of legislative approaches.
-First, Congress is considering whether to ease certain legal restrictions and requirements, imposed by the Telecommunications Act of 1996, on incumbent telephone companies that provide high-speed data (broadband) access.
+To accomplish this goal, the Congress considered a number of legislative approaches in the 107th Congress.
+First, Congress considered whether to ease certain legal restrictions and requirements, imposed by the Telecommunications Act of 1996, on incumbent telephone companies that provide high-speed data (broadband) access.
 For more information on this legislation (e.g. H.R.
-1542, popularly referred to as "Tauzin-Dingell," and S. 2430, "Breaux-Nickles"), see CRS Issue Brief IB10045, Broadband Internet Access: Background and Issues.
+1542 in the 107th Congress, popularly referred to as "Tauzin-Dingell"), see CRS Issue Brief IB10045, Broadband Internet Access: Background and Issues.

 Another approach involves federal assistance to support broadband deployment in underserved areas.
-Numerous bills have been introduced into the 107th Congress seeking to provide federal financial assistance for broadband deployment in the form of grants, loans, subsidies, and/or tax credits.
+Numerous bills have been introduced into the 107th and 108th Congress seeking to provide federal financial assistance for broadband deployment in the form of grants, loans, subsidies, and/or tax credits.